michaelxwang/michaelxwang.github.io/_posts/2020-12-31-tax-check-list.md

 Residents do not need to list travel outside the United States.

-### Economic Impact payments received
+### Amounts of economic Impact payments (aka stimulus check, COVID-19 assistance) received

-- First round
+- First round: ($xxxx.xx or describe your situation)
-- Second round
+- Second round: ($xxxx.xx or describe your situation)

+NB: The "third round" (Biden's money) is not covered in 2020 tax return.
+After you filed 2020 return, you may received it or it might be recovered in 2021 return, it is not sure at this moment.

 ### Income